adamsoliev/bearblog/database_storage/blogpost.md

 Registers sit at the very top of the hierarchy, providing the CPU with the fastest possible access to data.

-CPU Caches follow immediately after.
+CPU caches follow immediately after.
 Most modern CPUs employ a multi-level cache hierarchy (L1, L2, and often L3).

-- L1 Cache: Located closest to the CPU core, L1 offers the highest speed.
+- L1: Located closest to the CPU core, L1 offers the highest speed.
 It is usually split into instruction-specific (I-cache) and data-specific (D-cache) units.
-- L2 & L3 Caches: L2 is physically separate and slightly slower, while L3 is generally shared across multiple cores.
+- L2 & L3: L2 is physically separate and slightly slower, while L3 is generally shared across multiple cores.

 Cache memory is typically implemented using SRAM (Static Random Access Memory).
 SRAM requires multiple transistors to store a single bit, making it faster to read and write but also more expensive and less dense than DRAM (Dynamic Random Access Memory).